 You’ve done the first part already.
 You thought of an idea, you planned it out, and you got it down on paper.
 You have given birth, and your story is your baby.
 A brand new baby that you have to keep alive.
 Just look at him, all cute and smelling good.
-Until the agent, or publisher, or a reader gets to page three and finds the poopy diaper you didn’t see that all babies have.
+Until the agent or publisher or a reader gets to page three and finds the poopy diaper that you didn’t see which all babies have.

 You can have all the college degrees in creative writing you want, but that doesn’t mean your story is ready.
 Learning the ins and outs and all the fancy rules doesn’t mean those degrees can write a great, attention-getting and keeping, page-turning, have them coming back for more story.
 A critique will show where the weak spots are like awkward phrasing, passive voice, plot holes, and point of view issues.

 I have some helpful articles on a range of writing-related topics.
 Click on a few and see if you find something you haven’t seen before.

 I bet your family and friends are standing in line, fighting over who gets to read your story next.
 Not.
 Even if they are reading your work, just what do they say about it?
 “That’s nice, dear,” or my favorite, “I loved every word!”
 Their opinion is biased because they don’t want to hurt your feelings.
 And is that really helpful?
 No.

 All that praise just swells your head until you have to pin your ears back and get through the door of the publishing world.
 It feels good to hear praise, but it won’t increase your sales or get you an agent.
 I give honest, thorough critiques of your story that will help you become a better writer.
 I show you where the mistakes are and how to fix them.
 I tell you what is working and what isn’t.